top 100 best ski resorts in Europe 2018/2019

 You can get far of a low budget here, the prices on pretty much everything a lot cheaper then what you can expect from most other skiing destinations.
 And there is a lot of touring possibilities and groomed slopes with free riding possibilities within the system.

-Montenegro also takes the joint 14th spot with 1 entry in our top 100 best ski resorts in Europe.
+Montenegro also takes the joint 14th spot with 1 entry.
 Here is the Montenegrin resort that made the list.

 A hidden gem with many surprises.
 This might be one of the most famous resorts of Montenegro, but off the path compared to most other European ski resorts.